Honoring Our Own: National First Responders Day & Veterans Day

 As sirens echo through our streets and the glow of emergency lights pierces the night, we are reminded of the quiet courage that safeguards our community.

-Today, on National First Responders Day (October 28), and Veterans Day (November 11), Bethel Baptist Church pauses to honor the men and women who run toward danger when others flee.
+For National First Responders Day (October 28), and Veterans Day (November 11), Bethel Baptist Church pauses to honor the men and women who run toward danger when others flee.
 At Bethel, this dual observance strikes a powerful chord, for among our congregation are brave First Responders and Veterans—brothers and sisters in Christ whose service spans the home front and the front lines abroad.

 The Heart of Service: Faith and Duty Intertwined